 Results are calculated for each epoch, which has the effect of minimizing the bias in each individual epoch.
 At the end of the experiment, these results are all used to calculate the estimated true lift, filtering out the bias that would have otherwise been present.

-To illustrate this, let's look at the charts below.
-The first chart shows conversion rates for two variations when traffic allocation is kept static.
+The first chart shows conversion rates for two variations when traffic allocation is static.
 In this example, conversions for both variations begin to decline after each has been seen by 5,000 visitors.
 And while we see plenty of fluctuation in conversion rates, the gap between the winning and losing variations never strays far from the true lift.

-The steady decline in the observed conversion rates shown above is caused by the sudden, one-time shift in the true conversion rates at the time when the experiment has 10,000 visitors.
+The steady decline in the observed conversion rates shown above is caused by the sudden, one-time shift in the true conversion rates when the experiment has 10,000 visitors.

-In the next chart, we see what happens when traffic is dynamically allocated instead, with 90 percent of all traffic directed to the winning variation after each variation has been seen by 5,000 visitors.
+The following chart shows what happens when traffic is dynamically allocated instead, with 90 percent of all traffic directed to the winning variation after each variation has been seen by 5,000 visitors.
 Here, the winning variation shows the same decline in conversion rates as it did in the previous example.
-However, because the losing variation has been seen by far fewer visitors, its conversion rates are slower to change.
+However, fewer visitors have seen the losing variation, so its conversion rates are slower to change.

-This gives the impression that the difference between the two variations is much less than it actually is.
+This gives the impression that the difference between the two variations is much less than it truly is.

-This situation is known as Simpson's Paradox, and it's especially dangerous when the true lift is relatively small.
+This situation is known as Simpson's Paradox, and it is hazardous when the true lift is relatively small.
 In those cases, it can even cause the sign on your results to flip, essentially reporting winning variations as losers and vice versa: